South mantis history.

 I moved into my sifus home and got to work.
 I had a goal and i was hungry.
 With training came tuition and rent, food etc. I had jobs driving trucks, moving furniture and swinging pick axes, i planted trees, dug trenches and i drove.
 I worked in warehouse and factories, I tended the registers overnight in the convenience stores and I held state jobs as a personal assistant for the disabled adults.

-I worked for my sifu at his martial art supply business and I taught new students in the school. several of these happened simultaneously.
+I assisted my sifu with his martial art supply business and I taught in the school.
 I did What ever it took to pay for as much training as I could.

 I was regularly training three days a week in public class, taking one or two privates each week, i attended every seminar and workshop offered; I taught the lower classes and I lived in sifus rental house with other students.
-I studied dit da and cooking, I worked gardens and read alot.
+I studied dit da and cooking and i read alot.

 Shortly before I left the school I had taken to networking with a few groups of Master Marks and Master Louie’s students that I found via the internet (a new thing to me ) we began exchanging information.
 The cross training began.